mikerst/mikethomas.design/src/work/accessibility-audit-guidelines.md

 ---
-title: Designing a process to identify and implement AA accessibility
+title: Designing an approach to get to AA accessibility
 intro: Auditing, prioritising, sequencing, and ensuring standards could be upheld.
 hero: case-study__2024__a11y.jpg
 thumb: